 - If you do that, you could wind up in jail or find yourself being sued for millions.

-you wind somebody up, you say or do things to annoy or make them nervous.
+2 annoy [wind someone up] say or do things to annoy or make someone nervous

 - Why are you so wound up about all this?

 - It's about time employers wised up to the fact that staff who are happy work more efficiently.